mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 </html>
 {{< /highlight >}}

-First, we get the `root` div element using `document.getElementById` and passing the id of element that we want to get, which is `root`.
+First, we get the `root` div element using `document.getElementById` and passing the id of the element that we want to get, which is `root`.
 And then, we append the div element that we already create before using `.append`

 ### Let's do it in React way